Why Incorporate in Delaware?

 The company bylaws will typically authorize the board of directors and officers to obtain a company bank account and the required business registrations to begin business activity.

 The process to do so is covered at length in the article Registering your Delaware C Corporation to Do Business as a Foreign Corporation.
 It is, however, possible to set up your business in other states and countries as a subsidiary of your Delaware C Corp to minimize tax liability, an idea we will cover in another article.

 If you’d like to skip directly to the Instructions for creating a California registered agent, they are covered in the article Filing For A Foreign Agent Qualification in California.

 What About the Delaware Annual Franchise Tax?

-As you consider a Delaware incorporation, it’s helpful to understand the methods underpinning the state’s franchise tax.
-Most corps calculate their tax liability based on an annual flat tax and file a relatively simple Delaware annual report, covered in the article Delaware Franchise Tax, The Abridged Version.
+As you consider a Delaware incorporation, it’s helpful to understand the methods underpinning the state’s franchise tax, which applies to business entities including both Delaware LLCs and corporations.
+Most corporations calculate their tax liability based on an annual flat tax and file a relatively simple Delaware annual report, covered in the article Delaware Franchise Tax, The Abridged Version.

 Think Twice About Registering Elsewhere

 This isn’t to say that registering elsewhere doesn’t have its appeal.
 Certain states, like New Mexico, Nevada, and Wyoming, have become popular with entrepreneurs aiming to keep personal information out of the public record.
 Others including Washington, Nevada, Wyoming, Texas, and Florida make a good case with very low or zero corporate tax.